 How to Minimize the Risk of this Type of Breach

 Malicious insider threat is nearly impossible to eliminate entirely, because some people will always need to be trusted with access to sensitive systems.
 Since the data theft, the Ministry of Health, and the Singaporean government at large, have implemented policies to protect against insider threats, such as requiring two people to approve downloads of data from the HIV registry, and a government-wide policy to disable portable storage devices on official computers.
+The healthcare industry, in particular, was seen as needing more information security protections.

 Granular, role-based access controls are a must in any system that stores or processes sensitive data.
 For example, in D3’s SOAR and Case Management solution, user roles determine the exact information someone can see, right down to individual form fields.
 This level of control helps protect against data leakage and compliance violations, without compromising users’ ability to collaborate with their colleagues who might have lower access levels.